 Carriers prefer to have portions of airwaves they control, according to a blog posting by CTIA-the Wireless Association.
 The Washington-based trade group’s members include Verizon, second-largest U.S. wireless carrier AT&T, third-largest Sprint Nextel Corp.
-(S) and No. 4 T-Mobile USA Inc., the Bellevue, Washington-based U.S. unit of Bonn-based Deutsche Telekom AG.
+(S:US) and No. 4 T-Mobile USA Inc., the Bellevue, Washington-based U.S. unit of Bonn-based Deutsche Telekom AG.
 (DTE)

 “The end goal of the ‘search for 500 MHz’ that the administration and the FCC have rightly targeted should be fully cleared spectrum,” said the May 4 posting by Christopher Guttman-McCabe, vice president for regulatory affairs.